BlockchainCommons/Gordian/Envelope/Notation.md

 ]
 ```

-### Several Envelopes containing a message split into several SSKR shares.
+### Several envelopes containing a message split into several SSKR shares.

 A message has been split into a three shares using SSKR and distributed to three trustees.
 Two of these shares must be recovered to reconstruct the original message.